 - Make it a hearty meal by adding sides such as green beans and potatoes (pictured), cream corn, or a sweet potato casserole.

-- This dish also pairs well with a Thanksgiving or Christmas dinner spread.
+- This dish also pairs well with a Thanksgiving or Christmas dinner spread and great topped with crockpot cranberry sauce.

 Recipe FAQs and Variations